 I am finishing the writing for Volume 3 of my Stories from the World War II Battlefield series on writing the stories of war.
-This book will be released in two versions in May, and contains over 500 writing prompts to help you write the stories of war, from a U.S. or European perspective.
+This book contains over 500 writing prompts to help you write the stories of war, from a U.S. or European perspective.

 When I was creating the writing prompts, I spent an entire day thinking, writing, and crying, over a subject I was not sure if I should include.
 The trauma of war.